 Shiseido has been one of the first Asian brands to adopt the acquisition strategy to grow beyond its home market.
 Acquiring rival firms in global markets has served 2 purposes.
 On the one hand it gained an easy entry into the market and on the other, it helped Shiseido to gain customer acceptance.

 Right from its inception, Shiseido has managed to build its image as an innovator and a market leader.
 When it ventured into the cosmetics business from its core pharmaceutical business, it leveraged this very perception to the fullest.
-It came out with unique fragrances and cosmetics made out of natural flowers to maintain its uniqueness.
+It came out with unique fragrances and cosmetics made from of natural flowers to maintain its uniqueness.
 It was quite easy for Shiseido to gain a high level of acceptance in its domestic market as the heritage of the brand was well known.

 The company faced many challenges when it decided to venture out of Japan in the early 1970s.
 This was the period when brands like Sony and Canon were still establishing their brand names in the global market.
 Moreover, Japan was more known for its production efficiency, technological prowess and high quality electronics, but not for cosmetics and beauty products.
 This made it quite an uphill task for Shiseido.
-The fashion, beauty and cosmetics business was dominated by brands from Europe and the United States.
-Therefore Shiseido had a dual challenge of breaking into the global cosmetic industry, get acceptance and to build a strong brand.
+The fashion, beauty and cosmetics industry was dominated by brands from Europe and the United States.
+Therefore Shiseido had a dual challenge of breaking into the global cosmetic industry, gain acceptance and to build a strong brand.

 Right from its inception, Shiseido took the innovation route.
 The same strategy was extended when Shiseido entered the cosmetics business.
 One of the strongest advantages for Shiseido was the fact that it was an Asian brand venturing into the western markets.
 It used the mystique and aura of a distant land with its oriental tradition, colour, smells and aesthetics as an advantage.
-Its first product for the global market was named Zen, and was launched in 1964.
+Its first product for the global market was named Zen and was launched in 1964.
 Shiseido packaged it using traditional lacquer designs from 16th century motifs of Kyoto temples.
 This not only gave it a distinct appearance but also created an aura of mystique around it.

 Shiseido has always used its research and development by introducing products based on clinically tested formulae.
 The vision behind Shiseido’s R&D has been “Creative Integration”.
 This vision called for an integration of function with sensitivity.
 In line with this vision, Shiseido has introduced many products aimed at enhancing the beauty of its customers.
 An example is Shiseido’s first anti-aging skincare line called Benefiance in 1982, the Shiseido relaxing fragrance cultivated with a new aromacology.
 This initiative has given Shiseido credibility in new markets.
 By bringing together rational elements backed by a scientific proof and aspirational as well as emotional elements backed by a strong brand image and personality, Shiseido has been successful in positioning itself in many markets globally.

 Another important pillar of Shiseido’s brand philosophy is its flexibility in modifying and customizing its offerings.
 It not only does these in different markets in line with its unique needs, cultures and so on, but also in its brand management practices.
 One of the reasons for Shiseido’s success is that the brand has been able to span markets from the premium segments to the value segment by creating distinct brand identities and personalities for its product lines.
 A case in point is its strategy in the Chinese market.
 When it entered China in 1981, it introduced a sub-brand called Aupres, and positioned it as an elite brand.
 It was catering only to the top 1% of the market.
 Later on in 1997, when Shiseido decided to target the mass market, it came out with another brand extension called Za.
-Recently in 2011, Shiseido launched Senka at a lower price point to target consumers trading down but reluctant to give up on product quality.
+In 2011, Shiseido launched Senka at a lower price point to target consumers trading down but reluctant to give up on product quality.

 By tracking the trends of the customers and the associations that they had about certain products with certain places, Shiseido created their distinct stories.
 For example, for make-up products, customers preferred a good and elite image and that was conveyed by creating a brand personality with an American undertone.
 For skin care products, customers preferred quality and reliability which was conveyed by creating a brand personality with a Japanese undertone with the brand Pure & Mild.
 This kind of flexibility in its brand management model has helped Shiseido to take on different market segments in different markets quite successfully.